greenwolfe/OpenLab/README.txt

 27) Help dropdown for edit page (and others?)
 28) calendarEvent ... provide margin so titles or exactly one line don't flip to 2nd line when delete icon toggles
 29) correct error when attempting to visit hidden activity (by pasting previously copied URL when it was visible).
 Then get router function working to re-route back to student view.
+30) Final teacher check-off for each activity, checks show up in activities list.  user profile field with array of activity ids?

 Installation Notes: